szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Damage: +1 (new)
 - On a critical miss, the monk gains 1 extra attack per round, critical misses are no longer possible, and the next hit will become a critical hit.
 This lasts for 3 rounds and may not happen again during these 3 rounds. (new)

-### Make Shield of Balduran less of a auto-win item (1365)
+### Make Shield of Balduran less of an auto-win item (1365)

 It's basically a way to skip the difficulty of beholders fairly easily.
 It's now a bit more nuanced:

-- Armor Class: +3, down from +4, but now with a +2 bonus vs. beholders, mind flayers, kuo-toa, driders, umber hulks, and hook horrors (underdark theme).
+- Armor Class: +3, down from +4, but now with a +2 bonus vs. beholders, mind flayers, kuo-toa, driders, umber hulks, and hook horrors (Underdark theme).
 This is equivalent to a "protection vs. `<creature>`" effect, and does not stack with others that target the same.
 - No longer reflects all beholder rays.
 It now only grants immunity to those that instantly kill: death rays, and petrification and disintegration rays.

 </details>